arogachev/yii2-excel/docs/import-advanced.md

 - Multiple sheets for grouping data
 - Multiple models
-- Remembering of attribute names for each model and redefining them on the fly
+- Remembering attribute names for each model and redefining them on the fly
 - Model defaults
 - Linking models through primary keys
 - Saving and loading any amount of rows to prevent copy pasting and reduce amount of filling data